Sergei2019/Sergei2019/README.md

 ### Hi there 👋

-Here is a project dashboard with Django + Folium :earth_americas: https://www.figma.com/file/TR1xtWex58mcmWzmSbQEP3/Clusters-and-KPIs?node-id=0%3A1&t=jZO0dtKSGPrSZZhb-0
+Here is a dashboard with Django + Folium :earth_americas: https://www.figma.com/file/TR1xtWex58mcmWzmSbQEP3/Clusters-and-KPIs?node-id=0%3A1&t=jZO0dtKSGPrSZZhb-0

 Currently I'm working on API for grocery store as my training project